mkckr0/audio-share/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Android 13]
  - Version [e.g. v0.0.11]

-**Additional context**
+**Additional information**
-Add any other context about the problem here.
+Add any other information about the problem here, such as server.log or stdout.